Chart Color Schemes

 Residential development activity is lower than average in Minto - St Andrews according to AreaSearch's national comparison of local real estate markets

-Future projections estimate an increase of 1,602 residents by 2041.
+Future projections estimate an addition of 1,602 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development